Professor Dr. François Diederich, Laboratory of Organic Chemistry, ETH Zurich, Switzerland.

 His research interests involve mainly the computer-aided design and synthesis of biologically active compounds, particularly with antibacterial and antiviral activity.

-Dr Dmitry TSVELIKHOVSKY
+Prof. Dmitry TSVELIKHOVSKY

 Rapid Composition of Tricyclic Spiranoid Lactones: Access to Natural Frames and Application in Selective Silencing of the Pain Receptor TRPV1

 THE HEBREW UNIVERSITY OF JERUSALEM Jerusalem, Israel